prameshsharma25/CAAT/docs/examples.md

 # XCL1 Example: End-to-End Pipeline

-This example demonstrates a complete run of the E2E attention analysis pipeline using the XCL1 chemokine protein and its ancestral reconstruction Anc0.
+This example demonstrates a complete run of the E2E attention analysis pipeline using the human lymphotactin protein XCL1 (PDB ID 2jp1) and its ancestral reconstruction Anc0 (PDB ID 7JH1).
 This comparison reveals evolutionarily significant attention patterns that may correspond to functional divergence between the modern and ancestral proteins.

 ## Running the Pipeline